Freac231/Credit-Card-Fraud-Detection/README.md

 For valid inputs, check tests/test.csv for a valid example <br />
 Additionally you can run the test samples with: <br /> python .\detect_fraud.py tests/test.csv <br />

+# Emulator - Instructions
+1. Run server.py
+2. Run client.py
+3. Follow the instructions until server response

+### What goes on?
+Upon running server.py the server will start listening to incoming requests, the emulator emulates a server processing and response to the user.
+If the user inputs valid credit card credentials the server will respond with a success message and log the request in server.log <br />
+The user may input a Honey Token (fake credit card information) in such a case the response from the server will be a success message, but the server will log the suspicious transaction in server.log <br />
+Wrong / impossible inputs will be met with an error response from the server and the transaction will fail.

+# Additional files
+- tests/ - for testing purposes
+- utils/ - utility files for dataset loading and training